 The famous route present close to the sunset point of Khandala and Khopoli had been existing there for ages.
 It used to connect a plethora of coastal cities including Sopara and Pune.
 In the year 1840, hand-pulled and horse-drawn carts were used to transit on this route during British times.
 Since then, Khandala has been a popular spot for a lot of visitors and travelers.

-By Air.
 Concerning the air travel to Khandala, one must know that there are no direct flights to this region.
-The nearest airport to Khandala is Pune Airport that is about 69 km away from the centric point of this land.
+The nearest airport to Khandala is Pune International Airport (PNQ) which is about 72 km away from the centric point of this land.

-By Train.
-The nearest railway station to Khandala is Lonavala railway station that lies on the main railway line existing between Mumbai and Pune.
+The nearest railway station to Khandala is the Lonavala railway station that lies on the main railway line existing between Mumbai and Pune.
 Travelers can choose between express or general passenger trains according to their comfort and budget.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here